youngZwiebelandtheGemuseBeat/online-card-game-framework/README.md

 <h2 align="center">Two/More player online game</h2>
 <h3 align="center"></h3>

-## 🤔 What is UNO?

-UNO is the classic and beloved card game that’s easy to pick up and impossible to put down!
-Players take turns matching a card in their hand with the current card shown on top of the deck either by color or number.
-Special action cards deliver game-changing moments as they each perform a function to help you defeat your opponents.
-These include skips, reverses, draw twos, color-changing wild and draw four wild cards.

-## ⚠️ Game Rules

-Read the complete rules of UNO [here](https://www.unorules.com/).

 ## ❓ About the Game

 This two-player online version of UNO was built with [React](https://reactjs.org/), [Socket.IO](https://socket.io/), [Express](https://expressjs.com/) and [Node](https://nodejs.org/en/) and is based on _mizanxali-uno-online_.
 It currently supports two-players in each game.
 It also has text chat functionality to communicate with your opponent!